ahmadrafidev/ahmadrafidev/README.md

 ### 🧑‍💻 What I'm currently working on

 -[Website for Student](https://github.com/ahmadrafidev/all-in-web) - It is a website where you can save anything related to college.\
--[Notes App](https://github.com/ahmadrafidev/note-taking-apps) - Notes app is a daily use of note taking.
-Build with React Native.
+-[Weather App](https://github.com/ahmadrafidev/weather-app) - Weather app is a mobile app for tracking weather around the world.

 ## 🗄 What I've done